DoubleAgents: Human-Agent Alignment in a Socially Embedded Workflow: System Implementation Details

 \subsubsection{Policy Selection}

-To design a set of general policies applicable to a broad range of planning problems, five experts were recruited to brainstorm and define a framework of rules tailored to address common scheduling challenges.
-These challenges include: (1) individuals being reluctant to share their full availability, (2) ambiguous or unclear responses, (3) the need for multiple follow-ups to elicit responses, (4) resolving scheduling conflicts between two speakers, and (5) initiating the process by broadly reaching out to potential participants.
-Based on these identified challenges, we developed six initial "seed policies" as a core set of guidelines for the system to reference and select from when generating plans.
-Each policy is designed to address a specific challenge, with two policies dedicated to handling non-responsive participants: one focused on strategies to cope with the lack of response (follow-up frequency) and another providing a framework for when to give up on follow-ups.

-In Lee's example, since it is the first day of scheduling, the progress summary informs the system that no speaker availabilities have been collected yet.
-As a result, the coordination agent invokes the policy selection tool, which identifies the appropriate policies based on the current problem state.
-Drawing from the list of "seed policies", the system selects: “\textit{If we are just beginning and have not yet contacted any speakers for availability, then ask each speaker for their availability across all slots.}” The selected policy is then highlighted in the Policy Panel (as shown in Figure~\ref{fig:screen_all}(A)), providing Lee with the rationale to generate the plan.
-The policy acts as the planning guideline, informing the agent’s next steps.
-Details of the prompts used for the policy selection module are provided in the Appendix~\ref{subsubsec:coordination-policy-selection}.
+At each planning step, the coordination agent invokes a policy selection tool that identifies the most relevant policies given the current problem state.
+For instance, at the beginning of the scheduling process when no speaker availabilities have been collected, the system selects the policy: ``\textit{If we are just beginning and have not yet contacted any speakers for availability, then ask each speaker for their availability across all slots.}'' The selected policy is highlighted in the Policy Panel (Figure~\ref{fig:screen_all}(A)), providing users with a transparent rationale for the agent's subsequent plan.
+Details of the prompts used for policy selection are provided in the Appendix~\ref{subsubsec:coordination-policy-selection}.